Melissaurious/NanoDesigner/README.md

 ### 2. Split the Data
 After downloading and preprocessing the data, use the split_data.py script to create train/validation/test splits with sequence-based clustering.
-The splitting script performs sequence similarity clustering on either CDRH3 or antigen sequences, then creates k-fold cross-validation splits ensuring that similar sequences are kept within the same split.
+The splitting script performs sequence similarity clustering on either CDRH3 or antigen sequences, with [40%,30%,20%]  and [95%,80%,60%] threshoolds, respectively.
+Then creates k-fold cross-validation splits ensuring that similar sequences are kept within the same split.
 This prevents data leakage where the model might see similar sequences during training and testing.
 #### Usage
 ```bash
 python ./Data_download_and_processing/scripts/split_data.py \